 #4.
 Lost or damaged products

 Detail your policy on lost or damaged products in detail.
-Include whether you replace them, cover the return shipping costs of damaged goods, and more.
+Include whether you replace them, offer a full refund, cover the return shipping costs of damaged goods, and more.
+To learn more, check out our post on delivery exceptions.

 Question to answer: